dedsec995/AssignmentX/README.md

 Error Handling: Provides feedback and error messages for invalid inputs.

 ### A breif idea
-We developed this project to create mimic accurate handwritten assignment during the first covid lockdown.
+We developed this project to mimic accurate handwritten assignment during the first covid lockdown.
 As we were lazy and our professors asked us to submit hadwritten assignment, instead of writing it :p we developed this project.
 It was hosted on pythonanywhere from May 2020 - June 2023.
 We also made an Android app for the same.
 The project is no longer supported by me or any of my teammates.
 What we learned from the project - "Study hard and written your own assignment".

 If you wish to try it out follow the steps below.